 - Give your space heater it’s own space!
 Don’t put them close to rugs, furniture, christmas trees, or window treatments.
 Give at least three feet of clearance between these items and other flammable items in your home.

 - Invest in a space heater that uses “smart” technology.
 Many use thermostats to turn off when the room reaches the desired temperature, or turn off if they get tipped over.

 - Keep an eye on active children and pets that might knock over a space heater, or stray too close and burn themselves.

 - Never leave a space heater unattended.

 - Many space heaters operate by pulling air in through vents, so make sure to regularly clean these for dust accumulation.

 - Using an extension cord increases the chance of fires.
 Instead, find a closer outlet, or if a cord has to be used, make sure it is three prong and is capable of handling the amount of electricity the space heater requires.

 Enjoy the holidays and revel in the glory of your decorating skills, especially with the peace of mind that you are protecting you and your family against the worst.
+Our team is still here finding temporary housing solutions for displaced policyholders and adjusters.
 Temporary Accommodations wishes you and yours a fabulous holiday season, and a happy New Year!